 - Save the Princess

-- Shout-Out: Mario and Wario fight to get Peach's ideal birthday present — a Samus Aran doll.
+- In the second Mario vs. Wario comic, the titular characters fight to get Princess Toadstool's ideal birthday present — a Samus doll.

-- Single Woman Seeks Good Man: Peach's nightmare starts off as a dream of her marrying Mario.
+- Single Woman Seeks Good Man: Toadstool's nightmare starts off as a dream of her marrying Mario.

 - Sinister Surveillance: Bowser and the Koopalings watch Mario and Luigi entering Big Boo's Haunt on their TV. ("GONNGGGG!")